Uninen/vite-ts-tailwind-starter/README.md

   - Dependabot
   - Automated e2e tests
 - GitLab CI

 ## Notes

+- In order to take full advance of the new `script setup` sugar and typescript in Vue SFC templates, you should disable Vetur and use [Volar](https://github.com/johnsoncodehk/volar) instead.
+(This is totally optional but recommended as it results much better DX!)
-- If you need more than one parameter in vuex actions, use `payload` object instead of multiple parameters.
+- If you need more than one parameter in the typed Vuex actions, use `payload` object instead of multiple parameters.
 For example:
   ```typescript
   [Action.updateItem](
     { commit }: AugmentedActionContext,